 Adult Learning and Skills Service - ALSS

 Learn for work, improve your core skills, progress your career or get creative.
-Click here to see the latest brochure from ALSS with details of free or reasonably priced courses for adult learners.
+Click here to go to the ALSS Facebook page with details of free or reasonably priced courses for adult learners.

-Click here for information about FREE independant travel workshops for parents, carers and young people.
+Click here for information about FREE independent travel workshops for parents, carers and young people.

 Assessing Progress at Brompton Hall School